 15 Unique Family Tradition Ideas You'll Love

-Some families are trained in musical talents, while others don’t have a musical bone in their bodies, but all families can enjoy a music night.
+Some people are trained in musical talents, while others don’t have a musical bone in their bodies, but all families can enjoy a music night.
 Plan for a weekly or monthly night where someone shows off their piano skills or, for the more tone-deaf, simply turn on some tunes and sing and dance along.

 This tradition comes in many forms for different families, but the idea is the same.
 When someone has a birthday, put a special birthday plate (or bowl) in front of them for their birthday dinner.
 Then everyone else in the family has to go around and share their favorite memories and reasons why they love the birthday honoree so much.
+This also works if your kids are going through a rough patch.
+Use any night as an excuse to use the birthday plate so the littles can feel extra special.

 Talking as a family is one of the best ways to strengthen relationships.
 At the dinner table, ask everyone to express their highs and lows of the day (or call it your rose and thorn).
 This tradition is a great way for parents to know where their kids are at as they share more about their lives.